nutdotnet/WinNUT-Client/.github/ISSUE_TEMPLATE/2-bug-report.md

 **Please make sure to fill out this form completely, and attach your program logs (set to Debug setting).
 You can delete this line.**

+- [ ] Searched to see if this issue exists
 - [ ] Completed below form
 - [ ] Attached debug log file
 - [ ] Copy output in File -> UPS Variable